 The System has a total of 67 interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
 Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 10 interchanges are situated on the Northeast Extension.
-The additional 25 interchanges are located on the three extensions previously noted.
+The additional 25 interchanges are located on the three extensions noted in clauses (iii), (iv) and (v) above.
 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
-Compressed natural gas refueling and electric recharging services are now available at select locations along the System.